bo7owers/why-ts/docs/guide/getting-started.md

 ## Setting variables

+In JavaScript you can redeclare a variable as many times as you want, without any restrictions.
-In TypeScript you can redeclare a variable, as long as your new value is the same type as the original.
+In TypeScript you can redeclare a variable, as long as the type of your new value has the same type as the original.
 There can be explicit or implicit types.

+The following example showcases how variables are declared using `strings` in JS vs TS.
+The same principals apply to every type.

 ### Strings